FREE-Merging: Fourier Transform for Efficient Model Merging: Introduction

-We believe that developing an effective model merging method requires addressing both of the above issues.
-On the one hand, since the backbone comprises the majority of parameters and thus determines task performance, an efficient merging mechanism is needed to reduce performance loss.
-On the other hand, based on the \textit{no free lunch} theorem, cost-free model merging cannot avoid task conflicts.
-Introducing task-specific experts is unavoidable.
-However, it is crucial to ensure that these experts do not significantly burden storage or inference.
-Therefore, we propose our two-stage optimization method, FREE-Merging, as shown in Fig~\ref{figure:workflow.}.
-It provides an efficient backbone and lightweight experts.
+We argue that an effective model merging method requires addressing both of the above issues.
+First, since the backbone constitutes the majority of parameters and thus determines performance, an efficient backbone merging method is essential to reduce performance loss.
+Then, given the \textit{no free lunch} theorem, cost-free merging cannot avoid task interference.
+Therefore, introducing task-specific experts is necessary.
+However, they must remain lightweight to avoid storage and inference overhead.
+Thus, we propose FREE-Merging, a two-stage method that ensures an efficient backbone and lightweight experts as shown in Fig~\ref{figure:workflow.}.